-An arm lift or brachioplasty describes a surgical procedure which removes unwanted loose skin and fat from the upper arm, commonly from the level of the inner aspect of the elbow to the axillae (armpit).
+Brachioplasty is a surgical procedure that removes unwanted loose skin and fat from the upper arm, often from the level of the inner aspect of the elbow to the axillae (armpit).

-An arm lift operation may also be referred to as ‘arm reduction surgery’ and is often considered with other surgical procedures referred to as body contouring surgery.
+Brachioplasty surgery is often considered with other surgical procedures referred to as body contouring surgery.
 This includes a variety of surgical procedures that remove unwanted skin and soft tissue from many parts of the body that can become problematic after significant weight loss.

 At Avery, we welcome the opportunity to have an open conversation with you to understand the changes you are looking for with surgery.
 Our patients’ stories matter a great deal to us.

 Wherever you are on your personal journey, we would like to assist you.
-Dr Avery will listen to your concerns and what you want to achieve with surgery.
-Dr Avery will assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.
+Your reasons for having surgery and your expectations from surgery are important conversations to have before undergoing surgery.
+Dr Avery will also assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.

 The length of the surgery will depend on the amount of tissue removed and whether or not additional procedures such as other body contouring surgeries are performed.